Populism and human rights: a new playbook

 Based on our previous action-research work and the contributions of activists and acedemics to this volume, we posit that the new playbook will need to put less emphasis on traditional naming and shaming strategies, and instead connect with new constituencies including by appealing to emotions, values and the public imagination, combine online and offline mobilization, and develop horizontal forms of collaboration between global North and global South organizations.
 Further, fostering a spirit of innovation, including by incorporating other movements, sectors, and disciplines, can help the movement go beyond the traditional tools of human rights advocacy and successfully adapt to the new, hostile circumstances.

 Ideally, human rights analysts and practitioners would have addressed the weaknesses in the field and developed a new strategic “playbook” in times of relative normality.
 Now we will have to do it in extraordinary times.
 However, the novel strategies and narratives presented in the volume demonstrate that these times of turmoil can in fact be moments of immense creativity, innovation, and overall, hope.

 ***This article is an adaptation of the author's book chapter found in Rising to the Populist Challenge: A New Playbook for Human Rights Actors.

-Krizna Gomez is a research coordinator at Dejusticia in charge of its work on civil society space.
+Krizna Gomez is Director of Programs and lead facilitator at JustLabs, a space for innovation and fresh thinking in the social change field.
 She has an LLM with a concentration in International Human Rights Law from Harvard, and BA in Political Science and JD from the Ateneo de Manila University in the Philippines.